TelecomParistoc/MotorController/README.md

 It's composed of 2 files:
    - *i2c_interface.h*
    - *i2c_interface.c*

-In order to include the I2C slave port of the ChibiOS I2C driver, this driver has been replaced by the extended one.
-This replacement should be done automatically when you clone the repository and the sub repositories.
-In case it doesn't work, download the extended I2C driver [here](http://www.chibios.com/forum/download/file.php?id=1131&sid=bc734dbc0c5a781fb2b4d3acb146bdec).
-Then, place all the files of this driver in the ChibiOS directory.
-Some of them replace existing files and some are new.

 ## Configuration
 Some configuration variables are used in order to provide the requested services.